qntm/t-a-i/README.md

 Note that for times prior to the beginning of 1972, TAI milliseconds and Unix milliseconds were not the same length.

-### INSERT_MODELS
+### MODELS

-This object contains constants which specify how the converter should handle conversions between Unix time and TAI during inserted time.
+This object contains constants which specify how the converter should handle conversions between Unix time and TAI during inserted and removed time.

-#### OVERRUN_ARRAY
+#### MODELS.OVERRUN_ARRAY

-This constant indicates that during inserted time, the converter should behave as if Unix time **overruns, instantaneously backtracks, and repeats itself**.
+This constant indicates that during inserted time, the converter should behave as if Unix time **overruns**.
+At the end of the inserted time, Unix time instantaneously backtracks, and repeats itself.
 One instant in Unix time may therefore correspond to 0, 1 or 2 instants in TAI.

 * Unix-to-TAI conversions return an array with 0, 1 or 2 entries.
 If the input Unix instant was removed, or is before the beginning of TAI, an empty array is returned.
 * TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

-#### OVERRUN_LAST
+#### MODELS.OVERRUN_LAST

 * Unix-to-TAI conversions act like `OVERRUN_ARRAY`, but return the last entry from the array.
 If the input Unix instant was removed, or is before the beginning of TAI, `NaN` is returned.
 * TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

-#### STALL_LAST
+#### MODELS.STALL_RANGE

 This constant indicates that during inserted time, the converter should behave as if Unix time **stalls**.

+* Unix-to-TAI conversions return a pair `[firstAtomic, lastAtomic]` indicating a *closed* range of instants in TAI.
+In most cases `firstAtomic` and `lastAtomic` will be equal.
+If the input Unix instant falls on a stall, `firstAtomic` and `lastAtomic` indicate the beginning and the end of the stall, and are usually separated by 1000 TAI milliseconds.
+If the input Unix instant was removed, or is before the beginning of TAI, `[NaN, NaN]` is returned.
+* TAI-to-Unix conversions always work, but *every* input TAI instant during a stall converts to the same instant in Unix time.

+#### MODELS.STALL_LAST

-* Unix-to-TAI conversions return the last applicable instant in TAI - the end of the stall.
+* Unix-to-TAI conversions act like `STALL_RANGE`, but return `lastAtomic` only, the end of the stall.
 If the input Unix instant was removed, or is before the beginning of TAI, `NaN` is returned.
-* TAI-to-Unix conversions convert *any* input TAI instant during the stall to the same instant in Unix time.
+* TAI-to-Unix conversions always work, but *every* input TAI instant during a stall converts to the same instant in Unix time.

-### Converter(insertModel): converter
+### Converter(model): converter

 Returns a TAI/Unix converter object whose conversions obey the specified model.
 All `Converter` objects support the same methods: `unixToAtomicPicos`, `unixToAtomic` and `atomicToUnix`.

-### Converter(INSERT_MODELS.OVERRUN_ARRAY).unixToAtomicPicos(unix: number): BigInt\[\]
+### Converter(MODELS.OVERRUN_ARRAY).unixToAtomicPicos(unix: number): BigInt\[\]

 Convert a number of Unix milliseconds to an array of possible TAI picosecond counts.
 Ordinarily, this array will have a single entry.
 If the Unix time falls during an inserted leap second, the array will have two entries.
 If the Unix time falls during a removed leap second, or prior to the beginning of TAI, the array will be empty.